 - Cars are assets that are risky in every sense of the word: not only do they depreciate at an astonishing rate, but thanks to people who don’t pay attention or make poor driving decisions, they are also likely to get dinged, scratched, or ran into every single time they move out of the driveway (and sometimes, even in the driveway).

 - Expect your insurance to go up.
-Car insurance will be more on a newer vehicle than on an older car.
+Car insurance will be more on a newer vehicle than on an older car, but that shouldn’t stop you from comparing car insurance quotes to find cheap rates.

 - Your taxes/renewal fees are going up, as well.